matestack/matestack-ui-core/docs/start/100-installation/README.md

 # Installation guide

-This guide shows you how to add matestack-ui-core to an existing rails application.
+This guide shows you how to add the `matestack-ui-core` gem to an existing Rails application.

-If you want to use Matestack's optional reactivity features, please follow this [guide](/docs/reactive_components/100-rails_integration/) after performed the following steps for basic installation:

 ## Installation